CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/5 Design by Contract - exam questions.md

 - **Traceability**:
   - **Testing** maps requirements to test cases and observed behavior.
   - **DbC** embeds requirements in the source code via contracts, enabling direct traceability.

-### What’s the Liskov substitution principle?
-Why is it important in OO development?

-- **Definition**: Subtypes must be substitutable for their supertypes without altering the correctness of the program.
-- **Importance**: It ensures polymorphism and behavioral consistency, making systems more robust and reusable.

-### What is behavioral subtyping?

-- Behavioral subtyping requires that a subclass satisfies all the behavioral contracts of its superclass.
-This includes respecting preconditions, postconditions, and invariants, ensuring that the subclass does not violate the expectations set by the superclass.

 ### When is a pre-condition reasonable?